jatin-98/form-validations/README.md

 The code supports the following validation rules based on the class names assigned to the form fields:

-required: Marks a field as required and displays an error message if it's left empty.
+- **required**: Marks a field as required and displays an error message if it's left empty.

-numbers-only: Allows only numeric values in the field and displays an error message if non-numeric characters are entered.
+- **numbers-only**: Allows only numeric values in the field and displays an error message if non-numeric characters are entered.

-letters-only: Allows only alphabetic characters in the field and displays an error message if non-alphabetic characters are entered.
+- **letters-only**: Allows only alphabetic characters in the field and displays an error message if non-alphabetic characters are entered.

-email-only: Validates that the field contains a valid email address using a simple regular expression pattern.
+- **email-only**: Validates that the field contains a valid email address using a simple regular expression pattern.

 ## Contributing